DanielBradford/rubic/testing.md

 **Search Engine Optimisation**

 - In initial reports the website had an average SEO rating of **98**
-- I added in some META tags to give more information about th websites content and creator.
+- I added in some META tags to give more information about the websites content and creator.
 - By making these changes the current SEO rating is now **100**

 **Lighthouse Desktop Report:**